 Kingston Bagpuize House

-Open on the 2nd February for the first time this year, the snowdrops are out and celebrating.
+KBH re-opened on the 1st February for the first time this year and the snowdrops are out and celebrating.
 The gardens will be open every Wednesday and Sunday in February then back to Sunday/ Monday in March.
-The house will also be open on the 16th and 23rd February.
-The much anticipated Snowdrop and Spring Plant Fair is on Sunday 23rd February (separate entry fee – see website) and is so very quaint.
+The house will also be open on the 15th and 22nd February.
+The much anticipated Snowdrop and Spring Plant Fair is on Sunday 22nd February (separate entry fee – see website) and is so very quaint.
 As always with us, the tea and homemade cakes make the visit a true delight!

 Magdalen College, Addison’s Walk